andreasslien/machine_learning_group_40/README.md

 ## Usage

-Run all to get all results regarding accuracy and transparency.
-If they are run separately, all 'General' code should be run before 'EBM' and 'Random forest', since they are dependent on code from 'General'.
+Run all to get all results in both notebooks.
+If the random forest and EBM model are run separately, all 'General' code should be run before 'EBM' and 'Random forest' code, since they are dependent on code from 'General'.